Updated: Dec 1, 2022

 December has started!
 With the holiday season underway it can be easy to forget your bees.
-There is not a lot of work for beekeepers during this time of the year.
-If you treated your hives properly they should be well fed and clustered in their hive with a healthy population.
-So far December has been rather mild in Texas.
+Thankfully there is not a lot of work for beekeepers during this time of the year.
+If you treated your hives properly they should be healthy, have plenty of stores, and clustered in their hive with sizeable population.
+So far, The weather has been rather mild in Texas.
 This is good for the bees as they are able to forage some.
-They will consume more f their stores though as they will be more active.
+However, they will consume more of their stores as they will be more active.
 Don't let your bees starve!

 Now For Some Tips!!

-1. Try to check your hives at least month for food stores.
-If they are low on food feed them 2:1 ratio sugar syrup.
+1. Try to check your hives at least once a month for food stores.
+If they are low on food feed them with a thick 2:1 ratio sugar syrup by weight.
 Feeding pollen will also help them begin to build up for spring.
+Pollen patties or dry pollen can be used.
+However, the bees will not be able to collect dry pollen if the temperature is below 60.

 3. Plan ahead!
 Start repairing old woodenware and ordering the correct supplies for the coming year.

-4. If your hives brood production is very low (down to 1-2 frames) Now is the time to treat with Oxalic Acid.
+4. If your hives brood production is very low (down to 1-2 frames) Now may be a good time to check and take care of varroa.